shippableSamples/sample-slack-notifications/README.md

 that is included in this repository.
 You can freely copy it to your project to setup the integration.

-The script requires the following arguments:

-* `--project` -- the human-readable name of your project
-* `--org` -- name of your Slack organization
-* `--token` -- your Slack API token that is assigned during webhook creation
+You will need to provide the script a `SLACK_WEBHOOK` environment variable that will be the `/services/XXX/YYY/ZZZ` of your webook.
+You can also provide the channel to post to via the `SLACK_CHANNEL` environment variable, including `#`.
+If omited, it will post to `#general`.

+    - SLACK_CHANNEL=#myproject
+    - secure: MRuHkLbL9HPkJPU5lzkKM1+NOq1S5RrhxEyhJkk60xxYiF7DMzydiBN8oFBjWrSmyGeGRuEC22a0I5ItobdWVszfcJCaXHwtfKzfGOUdKuyCnDgvojXhv/jrBvULyLK6zsLw3b8NMxdnwNsHqSPm19qW/EIGEl9Zv/637Igos69z9aT7+xrEG013+6HtKYb8RHm+iPSNsFoBi/RSAHYuM1eLTZWG2WAkjgzZaYmrHCgNwVmk+HOGR+TOWN7Iu5lrjyvC1XDCQrOvo1hZI30cd9OqJ5aadFm3exQpNhI4I7AgOnCbK3NoWNc/GAnqKXCvsaIQ80Jd/uLIOVyMjD6Xmg==

 By default, the build is marked as failure.
 To mark it as success, add `-s` option.
-You will most likely prefer to save the values for parameters above as environment variables, with Slack token being an encrypted one:

-    - SLACK_ORG=tuples PROJECT=sample-rubyonrails-postgres-heroku
-    - secure: MRuHkLbL9HPkJPU5lzkKM1+NOq1S5RrhxEyhJkk60xxYiF7DMzydiBN8oFBjWrSmyGeGRuEC22a0I5ItobdWVszfcJCaXHwtfKzfGOUdKuyCnDgvojXhv/jrBvULyLK6zsLw3b8NMxdnwNsHqSPm19qW/EIGEl9Zv/637Igos69z9aT7+xrEG013+6HtKYb8RHm+iPSNsFoBi/RSAHYuM1eLTZWG2WAkjgzZaYmrHCgNwVmk+HOGR+TOWN7Iu5lrjyvC1XDCQrOvo1hZI30cd9OqJ5aadFm3exQpNhI4I7AgOnCbK3NoWNc/GAnqKXCvsaIQ80Jd/uLIOVyMjD6Xmg==

 Then, you can add `after_failure` and `after_success` steps as follows:

     after_failure:
-      - python slack_notifier.py --project $PROJECT --org $SLACK_ORG --token $SLACK_TOKEN
+      - python slack_notifier.py

     after_success:
-      - python slack_notifier.py --project $PROJECT --org $SLACK_ORG --token $SLACK_TOKEN -s
+      - python slack_notifier.py -s

 For more detailed documentation, please see: